YujiK-github/paper_summary/hub.md

 ## ML
 * LightGBM: A Highly Efficient Gradient Boosting Decision Tree
 * XGBoost: A Scalable Tree Boosting System
+* CatBoost: unbiased boosting with categorical features
 * Semi-Supervised Segmentation of Salt Bodies in Seismic Images using an Ensemble of Convolutional Neural Networks

 ## DL
 * Layer Normalization
+* Distilling the Knowledge in a Neural Network

 ## NLP
 * ~~BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding~~
 * ~~RoBERTa: A Robustly Optimized BERT Pretraining Approach~~
 * ~~ELECTRA: Pre-training Text Encoders as Discriminators Rather Than Generators~~
-* DistilBERT, a distilled version of BERT: smaller, faster, cheaper and lighter
+* ~~DistilBERT, a distilled version of BERT: smaller, faster, cheaper and lighter~~
 * ALBERT: A Lite BERT for Self-supervised Learning of Language Representations
 * BART: Denoising Sequence-to-Sequence Pre-training for Natural Language Generation, Translation, and Comprehension
 * DeBERTa: Decoding-enhanced BERT with Disentangled Attention